cclib/cclib/doc/sphinx/data_notes.rst

 natom
 -----

-``Natom`` is an integer, the number of atoms treated in the calculation.
+An integer representing the number of atoms treated in the calculation.

 .. index::
     single: basis sets; nbasis (attribute)